 f) Husband or partner or parents want her to have an abortion

-But whatever her reasons are, it is not an easy decision to make.
+But whatever the reasons are, it is not an easy decision to make.

-Although getting an abortion in Singapore is legal, it is only available on request during the first 24 weeks of gestation (first six months) unless the procedure is necessary to save the life or to prevent permanent injury to the physical or mental health of the pregnant woman.
+Getting an abortion in Singapore is legal.
+But it is available only on request during the first 24 weeks of gestation, that is, first six months.
+There may be exceptions when the procedure is necessary to save the life or to prevent permanent injury to the physical or mental health of the pregnant woman.

-Abortion is restricted to citizens of Singapore, wives of Singapore citizens and women that have resided in Singapore for a minimum duration of four months.
+Abortion in Singapore is restricted to citizens of Singapore, wives of Singapore citizens and women that have resided in Singapore for a minimum duration of four months.

-According to the Singapore Abortion Act law there is no defined age limit for the abortion procedure, nor is there a legal requirement for parental consent for minors under the age of 21.
+According to the Singapore Abortion Act law there is no defined age limit for the procedure for an abortion in Singapore.
+Furthermore, there’s no legal requirement for parental consent for minors under the age of 21.